Tropical Storm Kay could bring a year's worth of rain in drought-stricken southern California in the next hours – KION546

 California Gov. Gavin Newsom on Thursday declared a state of emergency for three counties over two blazes that were raging on.

-In Riverside County, the Fairview Fire has already burned through more than 18,650 acres and was 5% contained as of Thursday night, according to Cal Fire.
+In Riverside County, the Fairview Fire has already burned through nearly 24,000 acres and was 5% contained as of Thursday night, according to Cal Fire.
 Two people have died, one person has been injured and at least 12 structures have been destroyed, officials have said.

+The double-whammy of wind swirling within the mountainous terrain will make the fire’s erratic behavior particularly dangerous to contain, but heavy rainfall from Kay will likely alleviate some risk Friday evening, according to CNN meteorologist Derek Van Dam.

-The Mosquito Fire, burning in both El Dorado and Placer counties, has charred through more than 6,800 acres and was 0% contained Thursday night, according to Cal Fire.
+Meanwhile, the Mosquito Fire, burning in both El Dorado and Placer counties, has charred through more than 13,700 acres and was 0% contained Thursday night, according to Cal Fire.
 Evacuation orders have been issued for parts of Placer County, and some residents of El Dorado County have been warned to prepare for the possibility of evacuations, officials said.

 “Both fires are threatening multiple communities and critical infrastructure, forcing the evacuation of tens of thousands of residents,” the governor’s office said in a statement.